LSeu-Open/Lab-Libraries/Tutorials/AI-Assisted-Coding.md

 ### Benefits of AI Assistance for Coding

-AI assistance in coding has revolutionized the way developers work, offering numerous advantages that enhance productivity and code quality.
+AI coding assistants can speed up routine work and support code quality, but they also have real limitations.
+This page summarizes the benefits, drawbacks, and good practices for using them effectively.

-Here are some of the key benefits:
+Some of the main benefits:

 | Benefit                          | Description                                                                                                                                                                                                 |
 |----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|